-Reduced by 1% due to European settlement, the “Grassy Eucalypt Woodlands Project”, launched by The Corangamite Catchment Management Authority, will improve the condition of these woodlands.
+Reduced to 1% due to European settlement, the “Grassy Eucalypt Woodlands Project”, launched by The Corangamite Catchment Management Authority, will improve the condition of these woodlands.

 The Victorian Volcanic Plains cover an area of approximately 22,000 square km and is home to the Grassy Eucalypt Woodlands, a critically endangered ecological community.